tom-seddon/b2/doc/Building-on-OSX.md

 `${...}` values are replaced with corresponding values from the CMake setup.

+I'm not sure when `template.Info.plist` is supposed to be re-read, but after making a change, it seems most reliable to do `make reinit_xcode` to prod CMake into regenerating it.

 # Bundle identifiers (also applies if building Unix-style)

 All built app bundles end up with the same bundle identifier: